-- 8.6.3.1 Except as provided in section 8.6.3.2, the illumination standards established by this section apply to any outdoor luminaire, or to any outdoor illuminated sign , that is maintained by or in connection with, or for the purpose of illuminating or promoting, any commercial or industrial use, or any multi-family residential dwelling, in the Town of Rowley. - 8.6.3.2 Any outdoor luminaire or outdoor illuminated sign that was in existence prior to February 13, 2001 shall be exempt from the standards established by this section, until such time as the luminaire or sign is replaced or redesigned.
-A luminaire or sign shall be considered to have been replaced if any part of the luminaire or sign (e.g., starter, mounting arm, reflector, hardware, wiring, sign structure) is replaced, except that a replacement of any bulb used in a luminaire or sign will not by itself be considered a replacement of such luminaire or sign. - 8.6.4 Standards Pertaining to Luminaires - 8.6.4.1 Any luminaire with a lamp or lamps rated at a total of 2000 or more initial lumens shall utilize full cut-off fixture design, and shall be installed in a horizontal orientation. - 8.6.4.2 Any wall-mounted (wall-pack) luminaire with a lamp or lamps rated at a total of 2000 or more initial lumens shall utilize full cut-off fixture design. - 8.6.4.3 Free-standing and wall-mounted luminaires shall not exceed thirty (30) feet in height. - 8.6.4.4 Light trespass onto residential property is prohibited.
+- 8.6.3.1 Except as provided in section 8.6.3.2, the illumination standards established by this section apply to any outdoor luminaire, or to any outdoor illuminated sign, that is maintained by or in connection with, or for the purpose of illuminating or promoting, any commercial or industrial use, or any multi-family residential dwelling, in the Town of Rowley. - 8.6.3.2 Any outdoor luminaire or outdoor illuminated sign that was in existence prior to February 13, 2001 shall be exempt from the standards established by this section, until such time as the luminaire or sign is replaced or redesigned.
+A luminaire or sign shall be considered to have been replaced if any part of the luminaire or sign (e.g., starter, mounting arm, reflector, hardware, wiring, sign structure) is replaced, except that a replacement of any bulb used in a luminaire or sign will not by itself be considered a replacement of such luminaire or sign.

+8.6.4 Standards Pertaining to Luminaires

+- 8.6.4.1 Free-standing luminaire shall be installed in a horizontal orientation and shall utilize full cut-off fixture design so that the focal area of the light source is directed generally downward, and illumination levels lessen the further you get from the center of the luminaire focal area. - 8.6.4.2 Wall-mounted (wall-pack) luminaire shall utilize full cut-off fixture design. - 8.6.4.3 Free-standing and wall-mounted luminaires shall not exceed thirty (30) feet in height. - 8.6.4.4 Light trespass or glare onto residential property is prohibited.